openclarity/openclarity/README.md

 Kubei is a vulnerabilities scanning tool that allows users to get an accurate and immediate risk assessment of their kubernetes clusters.
 Kubei scans all images that are being used in a Kubernetes cluster, including images of application pods and system pods.
 It doesn’t scan the entire image registries and doesn’t require preliminary integration with CI/CD pipelines.

-It’s a configurable tool which allows users to define the scope of the scan (target namespaces), it’s speed and the vulnerabilities level of interest.
+It is a configurable tool which allows users to define the scope of the scan (target namespaces), the speed, and the vulnerabilities level of interest.

-It provides a graphical UI which allows the viewer to identify where and what should be replaced in order to mitigate the discovered vulnerability.
+It provides a graphical UI which allows the viewer to identify where and what should be replaced, in order to mitigate the discovered vulnerabilities.

 ## Prerequisites